International Lottery in Liechtenstein Foundation: Lotteries

-The ILLF offered two weekly lotteries and one monthly lottery.
+ILLF offered two weekly lotteries and one monthly lottery.

 Weekly 6/49 Lottery

 In every lotto draw, six numbers plus one bonus number were drawn from a range of balls numbered 1 to 49.
 Players choose six different numbers plus a bonus number by a method of their own choosing.
 Prizes were awarded for matching two, three, four, five or six numbers as well as five plus the bonus ball and six plus the bonus ball.